 Innovation is at the core of European energy transition and will be a deciding factor driving long-term growth and sustainability for industry in Europe and globally.
 Battery storage is set to completely disrupt the energy space and shape the future of the sector for the foreseeable future.
 Grasping this opportunity, staying ahead of the innovation curve and maintaining the competitive edge, hinges on gaining a solidly skilled workforce.

 The skills gap in the fast-emerging battery industry is not limited to large industrial players, nor it is focused within a single part of the value chain.
 It can therefore not be patched with a quick refresher course.
 Rather, up-/re-skilling requires an analysis of the existing available skills and the specific needs in the next functional role.

 Below are listed some examples of job positions for whom EIT InnoEnergy created learning paths in battery storage in the past 3 years:

-We are happy to relay that we held today a new EBA250 Virtual Meetup…
+We are happy to relay that we hosted the 3rd Virtual Meetup of 2021…

 The annual publication of BP Statistical Review of World Energy was released last week….